-For this GIM trip, we will be digging deep into the development of entrepreneurial ecosystems in two countries - Colombia and Mexico.
+For this GIM trip, we will be digging deep into the development of entrepreneurial ecosystems in two countries - Brazil and Mexico.
 We want you to understand the historical, cultural and economic context of these countries in order to understand and evaluate their current strategies to develop entrepreneurial ecosystems.
-During the months in advance of the GIM trip, you will not only learn about the unique context of each country, but you will also learn about various elements that foster successful ecosystems - universities, accelerator/incubators, venture capital, banks, labor laws, intellectual property rights, etc. When you are in country, students will have the opportunity to meet leaders in government and finance as well as interview entrepreneurs, investors, educators, tech hub operators and more.
-The key challenge for the group will be to synthesize and analyze the findings from all the in country meetings.
+During the months in advance of the GIM trip, you will not only learn about the impact of history on the unique context of each country, but also about the various stakeholders and factors that foster successful ecosystems - universities, accelerator/incubators, venture capital, banks, labor laws, intellectual property rights, etc. When in country, you will have the opportunity to meet leaders in government and finance as well as interview entrepreneurs, investors, educators, tech hub operators and more.
+The key challenge for the entire class will be to synthesize and analyze the in-country findings from all the teams.
 Where have strategies been successful and where have they stalled?

-It is our hope that this GIM trip gives you greater insight on how to evaluate and advance economic development initiatives in your city and your country in the future.
+It is our hope that this GIM trip gives you greater insight on how to evaluate and advance economic development initiatives in your city and country in the future.